dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 ## Create a GraphicsView

-A `GraphicsView` must define an `IDrawable` object that defines the content that will be drawn on the control.
+A `GraphicsView` must define an `IDrawable` object that specifies the content that will be drawn on the control.
 This can be achieved by creating an object that derives from `IDrawable`, and by implementing its `Draw` method:

 ```csharp
 using Microsoft.Maui.Graphics;